RateCity.com.au

 If your home loan application has been approved, there’s not much stopping you from using a new mortgage broker to refinance, though it could affect the broker.

 Once your home loan application is approved, your broker receives a commission from the lender for bringing your business to them.
 Additionally, some brokers may also get paid a trail commission during the loan term, which gets suspended if you repay your home loan or refinance it through another broker.
 This trail commission incentivises your broker to ensure you have a suitable home loan.
-It also encourages them to provide ongoing services to ensure that the loan continues to suit your needs, so there’s no need to switch.
+It also encourages them to provide ongoing services to ensure that your home loan continues to suit your needs over time.

 Lenders often charge brokers clawback fees if a borrower pays off or refinances a home loan within two years of signing up.
 These fees are intended to “claw back” the commission the lender previously paid the broker.
 In the past, brokers would often pass these clawback fees on to the client that is refinancing.
 However, following the introduction of the Best Interest Duty in 2021, brokers can no longer legally pass clawback fees on to their clients.

-Whatever your reasons for switching mortgage brokers, you may first want to chat to your current broker to see if they can address any concerns you have.
+Before making a decision to switch brokers, it may be worth discussing your concerns with your current broker.
 If after chatting to them you still don’t feel satisfied with the service they offer, you’re more than welcome to switch mortgage brokers.
 Just be aware of any possible risks that may come from switching brokers, especially if you’ve not yet received final approval for your home loan.
 If you’re searching for a mortgage broker, use RateCity to find qualified mortgage brokers in your area.

 Compare home loans in Australia